CSC207-2022F-UofT/course-project-group-45-tut0201-ba3185/README.md

 4. To use discovery feature:
    * click the discovery button(the magnifier icon) on the navigation panel at the bottom, and it will bring you to the page of discovery with three buttons indicating different discovery methods
+   * For search option, a list will be generated and needed to be answer.
-   *  after clicking one of the method button, a yellow panel will pop up 15 buttons with other users' name on it
+   * after clicking one of the method button or submit the answer, a yellow panel will pop up 15 buttons with other users' name on it
    * click the button with username allows you to browse the user's info
    * the user info page also comes with chat button and block button
 5. To use chat feature